Nebiyou-Daniel/EAD-Projects/README.md

 3. Employee Management System

   - Description: This project focuses on developing a web-based application for managing employees of a certain company.
-  - Technologies: HTML, Bootstrap, MySQL, Java
+  - Technologies: HTML, MySQL, Java
-  -

 4. Calculator

   - Description: This project is a calculator that operates only on two numbers.